tldr-pages/tldr/pages/linux/fdisk.md

 # fdisk
 > Manipulate disk partition table.

 `fdisk -l {{device}}`
 - List  the  partition  tables for the sda disk and then exit.If no devices are given, those mentioned in /proc/partitions (if that exists) are used: device is usually /dev/sda or /dev/sdb or so.
+For example:
+              #fdisk  -l /dev/sda will show the partition tables for sda disk.

-`fdisk -s /dev/sda1`
+`fdisk -s {{device}}`

-- Print the size (in blocks) of /dev/sda1 partition:
+- Print the size (in blocks) of device partition,such as /dev/sda1

 `fdisk {{devices}}`
 - Create/remove/change partitions in the device.Serveral commands can be list.

       `m`